Godfrey22152/Kubernetes-RBAC-Management-Scripts/K8s_Cluster_Kubeadm_Setup/readme.md

 # Setup a Multi Node Kubernetes Cluster Using Kubeadm
-Here is a detailed step-by-step guide and also how you can automate the creation using a bash script.
+Here is a detailed step-by-step guide on how to create a multi-node kubernetes cluster using `kubeadm` after going through this detailed guide you should also see the `setup_k8s.sh` script which is a detailed script to automate the creation using a bash script. **HAPPY READING**

 ## Check out this video below 👇